kamzai/issueTracker/README.md

 ISSUE TARCKER

 Projects consist of Issues/Tickets.
 This Might be a feature or a bug.
-Issue Tracker is a software that used to effectively manage the issues related to a project
+Issue Tracker is a software that is used to effectively manage the issues related to a project

 1. WEB STACK used : NODE.js REACT.js MONGOdb EXPRESS.js